Thailand/Laos/Cambodia

 Morning:

-Before breakfast, we travel by minivans into town to witness a very traditional part of Lao culture - Tak Baht.
-We witness devout Buddhists giving alms to monks as they make their daily procession.
+Before breakfast, we’ll travel by minivans into town to witness a very traditional part of Lao culture, Tak Baht.
+We will witness devout Buddhists giving alms to monks as they make their daily procession.
 Hundreds of monks from different temples will walk through the city in their traditional ritual of collecting alms for their daily meals.
-We then walk through the morning market to see all the items on sale for the day.
-We continue to an ethnology museum and are joined by a local expert for a presentation on the different ethnic groups that make up Laos and the current conflicts that they face.
-Afterwards, we continue to visit the National Museum.
+We’ll then walk through the morning market to see all the items on sale for the day.
+We’ll continue to an ethnology museum where will be joined by a local expert for a presentation on the different ethnic groups that make up Laos and the current conflicts that they face.
+Afterwards, we will carry on to the National Museum.
 Formerly the Royal Palace, it is now home to a fascinating collection of artifacts giving insight to the history of Laos.

 Lunch: